 BA (HONS) Degree Courses

-If you are 18+ and studying for a degree your fees will be £9,000 per year (UK and EU students) and £15,000 per year for International students.
+If you are 18+ and studying for a degree your fees will be £11,100 per year (UK students).
 You may need to budget for specific materials, trips or equipment.
 This will vary depending on your course.
 Most students fund their studies from the following:

-UK and EU students are able to apply for a tuition fee loan to cover the full cost of their tuition fees each year, up to the maximum of £9,000.
+UK students are able to apply for a tuition fee loan to cover the full cost of their tuition fees each year, up to the maximum of £11,100 for accelerated degrees.
 Tuition fees are paid directly to the Academy on the student's behalf.
-Whilst tuition fee loans are the most common way for students to pay course fees, you do not have to borrow the whole amount or take out a tuition fee loan at all - instead you can arrange to pay your annual fees yourself upfront or in two instalments (one at enrolment and one in January).
+Whilst tuition fee loans are the most common way for students to pay course fees, you do not have to borrow the whole amount or take out a tuition fee loan at all - instead you can arrange to pay your annual fees yourself upfront or in two instalments (one at enrolment and one in December).

 For funding to help cover the cost of living expenses whilst at the Academy, students can also apply to Student Finance England for a maintenance loan.
 All students who qualify for funding support are eligible to borrow the minimum amount of £3,821*.
 To borrow more than this, students will need to have their household income assessed.
 Students whose household income is less than £62,180 will be able to borrow a higher amount of maintenance loan.
 Those whose household income is less than £25,000 will be able to borrow the maximum loan amount of £8.200**.